Sampie159/SamsCalc/README.md

-# SamsCalc
+# Sam's Calc
-Calculator built in C for learning
+Calculator built in C for the purposes of learning.
+Requires GTK4